slatedocs/slate/source/includes/_playlist.md

 }
 ```

-Retrieve an user’s list of competency playlists.
+Retrieve an user’s list of group playlists.

 ### HTTP Request